2050By Bruce - November 2020 (updated May 2021)

 In the rest of Australia the same things happened in the commercial markets.
 The scale is still large but not as large as in the North - and they had competition.
 In conjunction with large scale commercial arrays the boom in rooftop photo voltaic (PV) systems continued.
 Virtually every house, low rise office building, warehouse etc. has solar panels or integrated solar PV on its roof.

 As well as this many buildings have battery systems.
 The majority of these battery systems do not use new batteries instead utilising second hand batteries out of electric vehicles.
 Some are from large scale commercial battery systems - but they tended to keep them in use longer than the car market.
 They are cheap.
 Typically a car battery might have a capacity of 60kWh when new.
 After say 5 to 10 years, depending on use, the battery's capacity might have degraded to say 30kWh, meaning the range of the vehicle has also halved.
 This could be an issue in some cars so the batteries are often swapped with new batteries.
 But 30 kWh is still a very decent charge for domestic situations.
-Instead of just being recycled the batteries are sold or leased for domestic and small commercial use.
+Instead of just being recycled the batteries are sold or leased for domestic and small commercial or community use.
 The way it often works is that the battery will be leased to the household - so long the home owner had the space for mounting it.
 The leasing company takes on the risk of the secondhand battery failing - and will quickly replace it if it did.
 The lease company also organises for the home battery and PV system to be part of a virtual power network (if the home owner agrees) and will sell the power from the battery back into the grid in times of high demand, paying the homeowner a premium for the energy sold.
 It seems to work very well - the cost of the battery lease is well and truly covered - and the house takes no electricity from the grid.
 It is all computerised and run by artificial intelligence (AI) - as are a lot of things these days - integrating seamlessly with the grid.

 Because of the preponderance of roof top solar in the suburbs in the middle of summer there was often too much PV generated electricity to be used by local residents and local industry.
 This was partially addressed by the availability of local batteries - domestic and small local battery banks.
 However even this was not sufficient to deal with all of the excess electricity that was available.
 It is now quite common for local areas to have a small (appropriately sized) hydrogen generation plant that only switches on when there is this excess electricity available (at a very cheap price).
 These plants soak up the excess PV electricity converting it into hydrogen.
 The hydrogen is stored in massive tanks and used at later time in the year to generate electricity at times of high demand (and higher prices) to cover seasonal shortfalls.
 Alternatively the excess hydrogen can be transported away from the local area to other areas that need hydrogen - for industrial heating or for export.
-The hydrogen is transported using the old natural gas pipeline system - in the reverse direction.
+The hydrogen is transported using the old natural gas pipeline system - in the reverse direction - appropriately modified.
 Natural gas for domestic and industrial heating had been completely abandoned by the early 2040s however some industry still use it as a chemical feedstock in manufacturing, so some parts of the natural gas distribution system still operate - but it is less than 5% of what it was.

 Transport is the other area in the hardware "prong" that there has been major changes.
 Private car ownership has dropped remarkably - in city areas and large regional towns ownership is down to less than 15% and is predicted to keep falling.
 In rural areas car ownership is a lot higher.
 The reason is the advent of driverless vehicle technology.
 This is used in cars, buses, other public transport as well as delivery vehicles.
 While driverless cars were initially mainly sold into the private market, the hire car market quickly realised the potential.
 Soon there were competing fleets of the driverless battery powered cars available everywhere in urban settings.
 People can ask for one through their AI assistant and a car will be at their front door in under 5 minutes.
 The frequency of public transport has also increased significantly - now it is not necessary at most times to consult a timetable - just turn up at the stop and the bus or train (again driverless) will sure to be along in the next 5 minutes, if not sooner.
 Driverless cars and other vehicles have dropped the price of getting a "taxi", as I believe they use to be called, by a factor of 3 and other public transport by a factor of 2.
 It didn't take people in the cities long to do the math and work out that it was cheaper not to buy and run a car.
 Due to the high availability there is not much inconvenience - it is in fact more convenient as the vehicle will drop the person off outside the place they want to go without worrying about parking and no more issues or costs associated with car servicing, insurance, registration, depreciation etc.